ElvisCo02/DAVE3625-Oblig2/README.md

 Predict passenger data for Ruter Use the same data set given to you in assignment 1.
 I want you to make a prediction algorithm which predicts the number of passengers on a specific date for a specific bus (pick any one).
 Input should be date and output will be number of passengers You should also show the prediction percentage score.
 Data file: Ruter_data.csv

-Note:
+# Documentation:
-- vi velger stock market price og skal bruke regression.
+We choose the use case involving stock market price for TESLA and will use a regression algorithm.

-Why we choose regression for this use case:
+Why we choose regression for this use case?:
 To predict the stock price for Tesla on a specific date, a regression algorithm would be more suitable.
 Regression models are designed to predict continuous values, making them well-suited for predicting stock prices, which involve continuous numerical data.